przemastro/arqonia-1.0/README.md

     4. Diagram should be described in a better way
     5. Logged in User details should be displayed
     6. Remove # tag from the address
+    7. Accordion in the Home page should be added

+Bugs

+    1. Sometimes diagram is not fully displayed

 Release 2